itba-cloud/2024Q1-G1/README.md

 ```

 Note, if running the commands from ARM architecture (e.g. apple silicon) the variable `ecs_task_cpu_architecture` in the  `main/sample.tfvars` needs to be changed to `ARM64` or `X86_64` if running on any other architecture.
 Similarly, `docker` has to be installed in the system.

+Similarly, the name of the bucket for the SPA should be unique, chances are that in the current tfvars is not

 Finally, let's deploy the architecture to AWS 🚀